Wood rot & trim repair in The Woodlands, TX — free written estimate.

 • Sprinkler system relocation if irrigation is causing the rot (recommend irrigation specialist)

-• Termite treatment if termite damage is found (recommend Orkin or licensed pest control)
+• Termite treatment if termite damage is found (recommend a professional pest control company)

 All add-ons priced transparently in your written estimate before any work begins.